-It’s good to always have some cash on you as not all establishments take cards.
+It’s good to always have some cash on you since not all establishments take cards.
 You’ll also need cash for taking the bus, markets and tips too.

-It’s always good to know a few essential words before travelling to a place, so here’s a few to get you started:
+It’s always good to know a few essential words before travelling to a place, so here are a few to get you started:

 - Hello – Hola